n-blackwell/inst-377-football-app/README.md

 Adding a live match update to scores, teams, standings, players, etc.
 Integrating user authentication for personalized content.
 Support additonal languages.
+Allowing users to choose the teams and players they would like to follow.
+Adding League tracking.
+Adding Login for personalized user accounts.